Gator-PASE/gator-pase.github.io/content/blog/25-09-12-Speaker-Profile1-AM/index.md

 Sheeva’s interest in politics predates her professional career.

 “I’ve always been interested in public policy — even before I could vote, I was working on political campaigns,” she said.
-“I wrote a whole series of essays called *A Scientist in Politics* which details my dual journey through science and policy.”
+“I wrote a whole series of essays called *[A Scientist in Politics](https://fancycomma.com/a-scientist-in-politics/)* which details my dual journey through science and policy.”

 Her political writing, combined with her communications work, laid the foundation for Fancy Comma.
-Sheeva’s *A Scientist in Politics* can be found here: https://fancycomma.com/a-scientist-in-politics/.

 **Building Fancy Comma**